 When cleaning the upholstery and fabric of the motorhome, do not use lacquer thinner, nail polish remover, laundry soaps, or bleach.
 Never use carbon tetrachloride or gasoline for cleaning purposes.
 These substances might cause damage to the materials being cleaned and most are highly flammable.

 DASHBOARD:

 To keep the motorhome dashboard in like-new condition, (Figure 17-9) regularly follow these guidelines:

 DO:

-- Dust and clean the dashboard with a soft, damp cloth or chamois, wiping the service gently. - Use a mild detergent and lukewarm water.
+• Dust and clean the dashboard with a soft, damp cloth or chamois, wiping the service gently.

 Figure 17-9: Dashboard